Exercise Spartan

-Exercise Spartan was a Second World War exercise that took place from 4 to 12 March 1943 in England.
+Exercise Spartan was a Second World War military exercise that took place from 4 to 12 March 1943 in England.
 It was a test of the structures, components, and organization of the Canadian Army at that time.
 The exercise was the largest field force ever commanded by a Canadian officer up until that time.
 It was described by The Times as “the greatest offensive exercise ever staged in the military history of these islands.”

 Background

 Exercise Spartan was a follow-up to Exercise Bumper conducted in October 1941.
 This one however, was an offensive exercise where the Allied Army under the command of a Canadian General was expected to advance across a bridgehead and take the capital city of the fictional enemy country of Eastland which was located at Huntingdon.

 Purpose of the Exercise

 Infantrymen of Le Régiment de Maisonneuve in a defensive firing position during Exercise Spartan, England, 7 March 1943.

 The exercise was part of series of exercises intended to prepare allied forces for the eventual invasion of North Western Europe.
 It was meant to trial the formations, commanders and support functions.
 Many newer capabilities were also tried for the first time including the coordination between air and land forces during offensive operations.

 General McNaughton described the purpose of the exercise as follows in an after action report:This large scale exercise was designed as a strict test of the physical condition and endurance of the troops, their proficiency in movement and tactics and of the ability of commanders and staffs to administer, handle and fight their formations and units.